What to do in an emergency

 Your own home

 If you have made the decision to spend your last days at home, the health professionals who are looking after your care will give you contact details of who to call should an emergency occur.
-This could be your local GP, the Community Healthcare Team or OneCall at St Elizabeth Hospice:
+This could be your local GP, the Community Healthcare Team or the team at your local hospice:

 Your GP will provide you with details of who to contact both within and out of hours.